 Extend your Network

 Get to know like-minded students with different backgrounds.
-Widen your horizon and - who knows - you might find your future co-founder!
+Widen your horizons and - who knows - you might find your future co-founder!

-Acquire exciting new insights from experts through our numerous and varied offer of workshops.
+Acquire exciting new insights from experts through exciting keynotes, masterclasses and workshops.

 “404 TEAM NAME NOT FOUND”